-(D) Other enforcement authorities exercised by the agencies that implement the CAA hws for the private sector

-To further the goal of parity, the Board also recommends that Congress grant the Office the remaining enforcement authorities that Executive Branch agencies utilize to administer and enforce the provisions of law made applicable by the CAA in the private sector.
+(D) Other enforcement authorities exercised by the agencies that implement the CAA laws for the private sector grant the Office the remaining enforcement authorities that Executive Branch agencies utilize to administer and enforce the provisions of law made applicable by the CAA in the private sector.
 Implementing agencies in the Executive Branch have investigatory and prosecutorial authorities with respect to all of the private sector CAA laws, except the WARN Act.
 Based on the experience and expertise of the Office, granting these same enforcement authorities would make the CAA more comprehensive and effective.
 The Office can harmonize the exercise of investigatory and prosecutorial authorities with the use of the model alternative dispute resolution system that the CAA creates.
 By taking these steps to live under full agency enforcement authority, the Congress will strengthen the bond that the CAA created between the legislator and the legislated.